MicrosoftDocs/sql-docs/docs/advanced-analytics/what-is-sql-server-machine-learning.md

 + **Scheduling and auditing**.
 When external script jobs are run in [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)], you can control and audit the data used by data scientists.
 You can also schedule jobs and author workflows containing external R or Python scripts, just like you would schedule any other T-SQL job or stored procedure.

-To take advantage of the resource management and securty features in SQL Server, the deployment process might include these tasks:
+To take advantage of the resource management and security features in SQL Server, the deployment process might include these tasks:

-+ Converting yourcode to a function that can run optimally in a stored procedure
++ Converting your code to a function that can run optimally in a stored procedure
 + Setting up security and locking down packages used by a particular task
 + Enabling resource governance (requires the Enterprise edition)